ChenZhongPu/data-structure-swufe/book/src/list/double_link.md

 <img src="image/alg-sll-removelast.png" width="80%">

 To boost the efficiency, we define a linked list in which each node keeps an explicit reference to the node before it and a reference to the node after it.
 Such ADT is known as a **doubly link list**, and it allows a greater variety of \\(O(1)\\) update operations.
-We continue to use the term `next` for the reference to teh node that follows another, and we introduce the term `prev` for the preference to the node that precedes it.
+We continue to use the term `next` for the reference to the node that follows another, and we introduce the term `prev` for the preference to the node that precedes it.

 ## Head and Trailer sentinels
 As we can see, we need to address some special cases (e.g., the size is 0/1) when implementing an API for linked lists.
 In order to avoid such boundaries checking, it helps to add special nodes at both ends of the list: